 - Select a major that interests you and in which you will perform well.
 If your major is not in the natural sciences, be sure to take optometry prerequisite courses as electives.

-- Connect to tutoring, supplemental instruction, attend professor's office hours to ensure you are mastering the material covered in all courses.
+- Connect to tutoring, supplemental instruction, attend professor's office hours to ensure that you are mastering the material covered in all courses.

 - Establish a strong GPA from your first semester.